khiner/flowgrid/README.md

 ![](screenshots/FaustGraphLayoutAndSelectedCode.png)

+Still in its early stages, with no supported release yet - expect things to be broken!

+_Note: I'm still interested and committed to the project, but work is temporarily paused to focus on a [Vulkan-based 3D mesh/rigid-body-audio-model editor](https://github.com/khiner/MeshEditor)._

+## Project goals

-FlowGrid aims to be a fast, effective, and intuitive tool for creative real-time audiovisual generation and manipulation, facilitating a joyful, creative, and explorative flow state (half of FlowGrid's namesake).
+FlowGrid aims to be a fast, effective, and fun tool for creative real-time audiovisual generation and manipulation.
-My ambition for the project is to develop a visual programming language for the creative generation and manipulation of media/data/network/other streams.
+My goal with FlowGrid is to create a framework for patching together artful interactive audiovisual programs (modular, programmable, multimodal jam boxes) by freely connecting media/data streams together.
+Long-term, I aim for FlowGrid to be expressive and general enough to be considered a full-fledged audiovisual programming language for creatively generating, manipulating, and combining streams across many domains (media/data/network/...).
+This is a long-term passion project that started in 2022 (with a [previous approach](https://github.com/khiner/flowgrid_old) starting in 2019) that I hope to poke at for many years :) [Tim Exile's Flow Machine](https://youtu.be/hQbg-uHwcig) is the project's spiritual North Star 🌟

+The "Flow" half of FlowGrid reflects the user experience goal to fascilitate a state of joyful and explorative flow.
-The "Grid" half of FlowGrid refers to an ambition to use a (virtually infinite) nested grid of subgrids as the primary UX paradigm.
+The "Grid" half refers to an ambition to use, as the primary UX paradigm, an "infinitely" nested grid of subgrids, with each cell being a module accepting connections on all sides.
 This idea stemmed from considering how to maximize the expressive power of a single Push 2 controller (or any grid-like controller, such as many from Akai, equipped with an LED and/or paired with a screen).
 I haven't gotten to this aspect yet here, but I explored it in [a previous approach using JUCE](https://github.com/khiner/flowgrid_old) before starting fresh with this project with a new stack and development goals.

-## Goals
+## Architecture goals

-- **Be fast:**
+Early on in the development process, I am focusing on building a solid application architecutre to make feature development fast and fun.

+Any robust application needs to get a lot right apart from just its features - project state data structure, low-latency state updates from actions & view updates from state, sane event system, serialization, undo/redo history, load/save, backup, debuggability, error management.
+More than anything, it's important to find ways to make it as easy as possible to add new feasures, ideally without needing to think about any of the above _at all_.

+Doing it the other way around - starting with features and _then_ eating the broccolli and trying to tie together all existing features into a legit application with the above meta-features - is very difficult and slow in my experience.
+A big part of this project is about exploring patterns for getting this right.
+I'd say overall, I've happy-ish with the direction here so far, but there is a lot I'd like to improve and explore.

+Towards this end, here are some (in-progress) development goals/thoughts:
+- **Determinism:** The state should, as much as possible, _fully specify_ the current application instance at any point in time.
+Closing and opening a project should continue all streams where they left off, including the `DrawData` stream ImGui uses to render its viewport(s).
 - **Low latency:** Minimize the duration between the time the application receives an input signal, and the corresponding output device respond time (e.g., pixels on screen, audio output, file I/O).
   Note that low latency applies to _all_ types of input, which currently include:
     - Audio signals from any audio input device on your machine, at any natively-supported sample rate.
     - Mouse/keyboard input.
     - _TODOs:_ MIDI, most likely using [libremidi](https://github.com/celtera/libremidi) as the backend, targeting Push 2 first (see [Old-FlowGrid implementation](https://github.com/khiner/flowgrid_old/tree/main/src/push2)).
 USB (including writing to LED displays - see [Old-FlowGrid implementation](https://github.com/khiner/flowgrid_old/blob/main/src/usb/UsbCommunicator.h) but will rewrite from scratch since the API has likely changed and it wasn't rock-solid anyway).
 OSC (Open Sound Control).
 WebSockets.
 - **Fast random access to application state history:**
   FlowGrid uses [persistent data structures](https://github.com/arximboldi/lager) to store its state.
   After each [action](#Application-state-architecture), FlowGrid creates a snapshot of the application store and adds it to the history (which will eventually be a full navigation tree), allowing for _constant-time_ navigation to _any point_ in the history.
   In most applications, if a user e.g. just performed their 10th action and wants to go back to where they were after their first action, they would either manually undo 9 times, or if a random access interface is provided, the application would do this under the hood (in linear time, like rewinding a tape).
   FlowGrid, on the other hand, provides navigating to _any point in the application history_ (almost always*) at _frame rate or faster_.
     This opens up many potential creative applications that are not possible with other applications, like, say, muting the audio output device, and then issuing `[undo, redo]` actions at audio rate, for a makeshift square wave generator!

   _\* Some kinds of state changes have higher effect latency, like changing an audio IO device._
 - **Fast rebuild:** Keeping build times low is crucial, as full rebuilds are frequent.
   Minimizing the duration between the edit time of a valid FlowGrid source-code file and the application start time after recompilation is crucial.
   Making compilation snappy isn't just about saving the extra seconds waiting.
 It's about minimizing the feedback loop between ideation and execution, and making the _process_ of building more engaging.
   _FlowGrid is currently not great in this department and I want to make recompile times faster._
-- **Be Effective:**
-  - **Be deterministic:** The state should, as much as possible, _fully specify_ the current application instance at any point in time.
-Closing and opening a project should continue all streams where they left off, including the `DrawData` stream ImGui uses to render its viewport(s).
-- **Be intuitive:**
-  - _TODO: Expand on this goal._

 ## Application State Architecture